About Georgia O’Keeffe

 O’Keeffe mailed some of these highly abstract drawings to a friend in New York City.
 Her friend showed them to Alfred Stieglitz, the art dealer and renowned photographer, who would eventually become O’Keeffe’s husband.
 He became the first to exhibit her work, in 1916.

-By the mid-1920s, O’Keeffe was recognized as one of America’s most important and successful artists, known for her paintings of New York skyscrapers—an essentially American image of modernity—as well as flowers.
+By the mid-1920s, O’Keeffe was recognized as one of America’s most important and successful artists, known for her paintings of New York skyscrapers—an essentially American symbol of modernity—as well as her equally radical depictions of flowers.

 In the summer of 1929, O’Keeffe made the first of many trips to northern New Mexico.
-The stark landscape, distinct indigenous art, and unique regional style of adobe architecture inspired a new direction in O’Keeffe’s artwork.
-For the next two decades she spent part of most years living and working in New Mexico.
+The stark landscape and Native American and Hispanic cultures of the region inspired a new direction in O’Keeffe’s art.
+For the next two decades she spent most summers living and working in New Mexico.
 She made the state her permanent home in 1949, three years after Stieglitz’s death.